 The proposed development will produce a minimal increase in congestion on the surrounding transportation system.
-In addition, the two roads providing access to this development will be expanded in the future, Macland by 2010 and Lost Mountain by 2030.
+In addition, both of the two roads providing access to this development will be expanded in the future, one in the short term and the other in the long term.
+At this time, this development is within the best interest of the Atlanta Region.